oauth2-proxy/oauth2-proxy/docs/docs/features/endpoints.md

 (The "sign_out_page" should be the [`end_session_endpoint`](https://openid.net/specs/openid-connect-session-1_0.html#rfc.section.2.1) from [the metadata](https://openid.net/specs/openid-connect-discovery-1_0.html#ProviderConfig) if your OIDC provider supports Session Management and Discovery.)

 BEWARE that the domain you want to redirect to (`my-oidc-provider.example.com` in the example) must be added to the [`--whitelist-domain`](../configuration/overview) configuration option otherwise the redirect will be ignored.

+### Auth

+This endpoint returns 202 Accepted response or a 401 Unauthorized response.

+It can be configured using the following query parameters query parameters:
+- `allowed_groups`: comma separated list of allowed groups
+- `allowed_email_domains`: comma separated list of allowed email domains